medhini/Instructional-Video-Summarization/README.md

 ### MIL-NCE Feature Extraction (optional)

 Our Pseudo GT Summary Generation Algorithm uses MIL-NCE features.
 Our scripts for extracting features are based on this [code](https://github.com/antoine77340/S3D_HowTo100M).
-Follow the instructions [here](https://github.com/antoine77340/S3D_HowTo100M#getting-the-data) to download the weights and word dictionary and place them in ``feature_extraction``.
+Follow the instructions [here](https://github.com/antoine77340/S3D_HowTo100M#getting-the-data) to download the weights and word dictionary and place them in ``~/Instructional-Video-Summarization/pretrained_weights``.

-Run the following to extract features,
+Run the following to extract features.
+The script uses a single GPU.

 ```
 cd feature_extraction